Lymphatic system: Spleen

 The spleen synthesizes antibodies in its white pulp and removes antibody-coated bacteria and antibody-coated blood cells by way of blood and lymph node circulation.
 The white pulp of the spleen provides immune function due to the lymphocytes housed there.
 The spleen also consists of red pulp, which is responsible for getting rid of aged red blood cells and pathogens.
 This is carried out by macrophages present in the red pulp.
 A study published in 2009 using mice found that the spleen contains, in its reserve, half of the body's monocytes within the red pulp.
 These monocytes, upon moving to injured tissue (e.g., the heart), turn into dendritic cells and macrophages while promoting tissue healing.
-The spleen is a center of activity of the mononuclear phagocyte system and can be considered analogous to a large lymph node, as its absence causes a predisposition to certain infections.
+The spleen is a center of activity of the mononuclear phagocyte system.
+It can be considered analogous to a large lymph node, as its absence causes a predisposition to certain infections.
 Notably, the spleen is essential for a multitude of functions.
 The spleen removes pathogens and old erythrocytes from the blood (red pulp) and produces lymphocytes for immune response (white pulp).
-The spleen also is responsible for recycling some erythrocyte components and discarding others.
-For example, hemoglobin is broken down into amino acids that are reused.
+The spleen is also responsible for recycling some erythrocyte components and discarding others.
+For example, hemoglobin is broken down into amino acids, which are reused.

 Research on bony fish has shown that a high concentration of T cells is found in the spleen's white pulp.

 Like the thymus, the spleen has only efferent lymphatic vessels.
 Both the short gastric arteries and the splenic artery supply it with blood.
 The germinal centers are supplied by arterioles called penicilliary radicles.

 In humans, until the fifth month of prenatal development, the spleen creates red blood cells; after birth, the bone marrow is solely responsible for hematopoiesis.
 As a major lymphoid organ and a central player in the reticuloendothelial system, the spleen retains the ability to produce lymphocytes.
 The spleen stores red blood cells and lymphocytes.
 It can store enough blood cells to help in an emergency.
-During acute blood loss the spleen contracts to release stored erythrocytes, helping to temporarily maintain blood volume and oxygen delivery.
+During acute blood loss, the spleen contracts to release stored erythrocytes, helping to maintain blood volume and oxygen delivery temporarily.
 Up to 25% of lymphocytes can be stored at any one time.